eosrio/hyperion-stream-client/README.md

 - Async: **true** - The transmission will be asynchronous and you need an acknowledge function.
 Incoming data will be held on a local queue until ack is called.
 - Async: **false** - The transmission will be synchronous.
 The acknowledge function is not needed.

-The type of transmission could be `async: false or true`:
-- True: The transmission will be asynchronous and you need an acknowledge function.
-Hyperion will only send the next block when it receives the ack confirmation.
-- False: The transmission will be synchronous.
-The acknowledge function is not needed.

-Connection status can be handled
-When you successfully connect to hyperion, you'll receive a confirmation message:

-`connected!`

 ### 2. Requests

 requests should be defined on the `client.onConnect` property, refer to examples below;